bbauska/meta-react-basics/README.md

 allow you to pass data from one component to another.
 Developers use props when they want the flow of data in the app to be dynamic.
 This makes the app more versatile, helping it consume data easier.
-In this section (21) you&apos;ll learn the syntax involved to use props and components.
-You&apos;ll also explore the passing of props to and within a component using functions.
+In this section (21) you'll learn the syntax involved to use props and components.
+You'll also explore the passing of props to and within a component using functions.
 During this course you were introduced to an example of how to build a simple blog layout in react using components.

-Now you&apos;ll be introduced to a new component called the Nav component.
+Now you'll be introduced to a new component called the Nav component.
 Developers commonly build navigation menus using html on ordered lists.
 A navigation menu is basically just a list which can be styled easily with CSS, such a snippet of code is well suited to be placed in its own